Best Revision Rhinoplasty Surgery in NYC

 What does a revision rhinoplasty involve?

-Dr. Romo utilizes standard techniques for revision rhinoplasty, but also offers newer alternatives to provide needed architectural support.
+Dr. Romo utilizes standard techniques for revision rhinoplasty surgery, but also offers newer alternatives to provide needed architectural support.
 In the traditional approach, natural material, such as ear cartilage or rib cartilage, is used during the reconstruction.
 If the patient chooses not to use these donor sites, then safe, porous implant material may be used to support the new rhinoplasty instead.
 The latter approach reduces the post-operative healing period because donor site trauma is eliminated.

 Before surgery, Dr. Romo uses advanced computer imaging to illustrate how a patient’s nasal appearance can be improved through revision rhinoplasty.
 This will allow you to see how your nose will look following surgery.